-We are always using our working memory: when we are trying to recall a phone number, the grocery list or a route, but also when we are reasoning, solving problems or during language comprehension.
+We are always using our working memory.
+For example, when you are trying to recall a phone number, a grocery list, or a route, but also when you are reasoning, solving problems, or language comprehension.

-Nonetheless, working memory capacity is extremely limited.
-The limited working memory capacity is the main cause of the complexity of human thinking, and its development is the origin of children's cognitive development.
+Nonetheless, our working memory capacity is extremely limited, which is also the main cause of the complexity of human thinking, and its development in the origin of children's cognitive development.

-Because of this, our research focus on (1) how working memory is structures and how is functions, but also the restraints of its limited capacity, (2) the role of working memory on the high-level cognitive abilities, such as reasoning or the prospective memory, and (3) the development of working memory over time (from childhood to adult age).
+Because of this, our research focusses on (1) how working memory is structured and how it functions, (2) the constraints of its limited capacity, (3) the role of working memory in high-level cognitive abilities, such as reasoning or prospective memory, and (4) the development of working memory over time (from childhood to adult age).

 We study these topics through an experimental approach that combines behavioral measures and brain imaging (e.g., MVPA of fMRI or EEG data).
-Next to that, we also contribute to large-scale collaborations in the field of psychology, such as Psychological Science Accelerator (https://psysciacc.org/) and initiatives to promote Open Science in the field of psychology, such as the Swiss Open Psychological Science Initiative and the Swiss Reproducibility Network, and its local node in Geneva.
+Next to that, we also contribute to large-scale collaborations in the field of psychology, such as the Psychological Science Accelerator and initiatives to promote Open Science in the field of psychology, such as the Swiss Open Psychological Science Initiative and the Swiss Reproducibility Network, and its local node in Geneva.

 Laboratoire Mémoire de travail, Cognition et Développement